-6.3.5 SSO Notification to Environmental Health & Safety
+6.4.2.SSO Notification to Environmental Health & Safety

-Information for all SSOs discovered by Plant Services staff, and all reports of SSOs by the campus community shall be immediately forwarded to Environmental Health & Safety for reporting to regulatory agencies.
-All required information for State Water Resources Control Board CIWQS SSO Online Database reporting shall be provided on the Sanitary Sewer Overflow (SSO) Report Form (copy attached at Appendix C):
+Information for all SSOs discovered by staff, and all reports of SSOs by the campus community shall be forwarded as required to Environmental Health & Safety for reporting to regulatory agencies:

-- Initial contact for SSO notification to EH&S Amanda Grey Environmental Programs Manager (951) 827-2416 - Secondary contact for SSO notification to EH&S Russell Vernon Director, Environmental Health & Safety (951) 827-5119
+• Initial contact for SSO notification to EH&S:

+Amanda Grey Environmental Programs Manager (951) 827-2416

+• Secondary contact for SSO notification to EH&S:

+Sheila Hedayati Executive Director, Environmental Health & Safety (951) 827-5119

-6.3.6 SSO Reporting to Regulatory Agencies
+6.4.3.SSO Reporting to Regulatory Agencies

-Monitoring and Reporting Program Order No. WQ 2013-0058-EXEC establishes the monitoring, record keeping, reporting, and public notification requirements for Order No. 2006-2003-DWQ Statewide General Waste Discharge Requirements for Sanitary Sewer Systems.
+Monitoring and Reporting Program Order No. WQ 2008-0002-EXEC establishes the monitoring, record keeping, reporting, and public notification requirements for Order No. 2006-2003-DWQ Statewide General Waste Discharge Requirements for Sanitary Sewer Systems.
+A copy of Order No. WQ 2008-0002-EXEC is attached hereto as Appendix B.